graphql/graphql-scalars/README.md

 available reference documents.
 We will permit small edits which do not change specification semantics, such as typo fixes.

-A new version of a Custom Scalar specification must use a new URL but may still recommend using the old name.
+A new version of a custom scalar specification must use a new URL but may still recommend using the old name.

 For example, `scalars/contributed/my_username/date-time-v2.md` may recommend